Forero-Mateo/Stroke_Prediction_and_Inference/Stroke_Data-Mining.md

 This Function will determine what the best threshold for the models are when optimized by the F-Beta_Measure.
-In this particular case, I am most interested in F-2_Measure to add more important to recall to avoid false negative as much as possible.
+In this particular case, I am most interested in F-2_Measure to add more importance to recall to avoid false negative as much as possible.

 ``` r